dphiffer/rss-to-activitypub/README.md

 ## Requirements

-This requires Node.js v20 or above.
+This requires Node.js v18 or above, but it's recommended that you use v22 LTS.

 You also need `beanstalkd` running.
 This is a simple and fast queueing system we use to manage polling RSS feeds.
 [Here are installation instructions](https://beanstalkd.github.io/download.html).
 On a production server you'll want to [install it as a background process](https://github.com/beanstalkd/beanstalkd/tree/master/adm).